NeVeX/interview-playground/payroll-application/Readme.md

 David,Rudd,60050,9,01/03/2013,31/03/2013
 Ryan,Chen,120000,10,01/03/2013,31/03/2013
 ```
-Note: the date format is dd/MM/yyyy (June 9th 2016 = 09/06/2016).
+Note: the date format is dd/MM/yyyy (June 9th 2016 becomes 09/06/2016).
 Also, the CSV header must match the above otherwise the application will not parse the CSV file.

 ### Output of the application
 #### On Screen
-When the application is run, various messages will be shown on screen of the application's progress and status.
+When the application is run, various messages will be shown on screen, for the application's progress and status.
 If there are any errors, it will be shown on screen too.
-The below shows the screen output for a successful run:
+The below shows the screen output for an example successful run:
 ```
 $ java -jar payroll-application-1.0.0-full.jar -f C:\payroll\employee-salary-input.csv